Queen Elizabeth’s ‘Blood Princesses’ Eugenie, Beatrice And Parents Prince Andrew And Sarah Ferguson Show Public They Can Be Likable Royals

 Perhaps taking a cue from Kate Middleton and Prince William, “blood princesses” Eugenie and Beatrice, along with their parents Prince Andrew and Sarah Ferguson, recently sent out some unusual thank you cards.
 Included in the cards were some not so royal, yet adorable, selfie photos of the princesses and their parents.
-This is such a lighthearted gesture after some recent heated squabbles in Queen Elizabeth’s family over royal privileges for Andrew’s two daughters, that he has labeled as “blood princesses.”
+This is such a lighthearted gesture after some recent heated squabbles in Queen Elizabeth’s family over royal privileges for Andrew’s two daughters that he has labeled as “blood princesses.”
 Could this possibly be the latest attempt by the Duke of York to get finally get his beloved daughters back into the royal fold?

 Recently, Christmas thank you cards were sent to those who sent the Duke of York and his daughters Princess Beatrice and Princess Eugenie, and ex-wife Sarah Ferguson Christmas greetings.
-The family are photographed smiling and laughing and looking very relaxed.
-The selfie photos were taken at Balmoral, in the Scottish Highlands last summer.
+The family was photographed smiling and laughing and looking very relaxed.
+The selfie photos were taken at Balmoral in the Scottish Highlands last summer.

 Beautiful surprise awaited me at home today!
 A card from Andrew, Sarah, Bea & Eug which featured some beautiful photos! pic.twitter.com/U60aQqq6Nd